Baby’s death tied to contaminated breast pump, CDC says

 But this baby’s infection was not caused by contaminated formula.

-The child, who was hospitalized, had been fed a mix of breast milk and liquid human milk fortifier through a tube.
+The child, who was hospitalized, had been fed a mix of breastmilk and liquid human milk fortifier through a tube.
 Genetic sequencing linked the infection to bacteria isolated from a breast pump used at home.
 Samples from expressed milk, a breast pump used in the hospital and the liquid human milk fortifier were all negative for the bacteria.

 An investigation found that the home breast pump was cleaned in a household sink, sanitized and sometimes assembled while still moist.